Laparoscopic Inguinal Hernia Repair

 - Are extremely obese.

 Laparoscopic hernia repair usually is not done on children.
 But a laparoscope may be used during open hernia repairs in children to explore the opposite groin for a hernia.
-This can be done by inserting the laparoscope into the side that is being operated on and looking at the opposite side.
-If a hernia is present, the surgeon can repair both sides during the same operation.
+This can be done by inserting the scope into the side that is being operated on and looking at the opposite side.
+If a hernia is seen, the surgeon can repair both sides during the same operation.

 How Well It Works